pj64team/Project64-1.6-Plus/README.md

 - Arbitrary code vulnerability fix.

-    tlb miss in write opcodes are now generating exceptions as expected.
+    TLB miss in write opcodes are now generating exceptions as expected.
 This solves a vulnerability that can allow roms to run arbitrary code in previous releases.

 - TLB: extra checks for overflow buffer mapping for user TLB entries

 	Adds an extra check for user mapping TLB further than allowed buffer size.

 - Retain 1.6 original ROM Hack compatibility